xcart/xcart-docs/_pages/kb_en/modules/ShopperApprovedReviews/configuration.md

    * Click **Sign Up**.

      The system will automatically create a Shopper Approved account for you, email you the Shopper Approved account credentials and link your X-Cart store to Shopper Approved by submiting your Shopper Approved Site ID, API Token and domain to X-Cart.
+     {% note info %}

-   Please note, however, that in this case your credentials for access to the Shopper Approved dashboard will be sent to your main Site administrator email address as configured via the **Site administrator e-mails** setting in the Contact information section (**Store setup** -> **Contact information**) of your X-Cart store Admin area.
+     The credentials to access the Shopper Approved dashboard will be sent to the main store administrator email address as configured via the **Site administrator e-mails** setting in the Contact information section (**Store setup** -> **Contact information**) of your X-Cart store Admin area.
 Make sure this setting {% link "has been adjusted properly" ref_wKcxbiUf %}; otherwise you will not be able to get your Shopper Approved dashboard credentials.
+     {% endnote %}

 2. If you have an existing Shopper Approved account:
    * Click the button **'Connect with existing account'**;